draios/sysdig/userspace/sysdig/man/sysdig.md

   Files will have the name specified by **-w** with a counter added starting at 0.

 **-cl**, **--list-chisels**
   lists the available chisels.
-Looks for chisels in ./chisels, ~/.chisels and /usr/share/sysdig/chisels.
+Sysdig looks for chisels in the following directories: ./chisels, ~/.chisels and /usr/share/sysdig/chisels.

 **-d**, **--displayflt**
   Make the given filter a display one.
 Setting this option causes the events to be filtered after being parsed by the state system.
 Events are normally filtered before being analyzed, which is more efficient, but can cause state (e.g. FD names) to be lost.